nucypher/nucypher/docs/source/guides/ethereum_node.rst

 Clef enables applications to connect to an Ethereum node and send locally signed transactions to be broadcasted.
 More information about Clef can be found `here <https://github.com/ethereum/go-ethereum/tree/master/cmd/clef>`_.
+Clef can use hardware wallets (ledger and trezor) over USB, or geth formatted private keys by specifying the keystore directory path.

 Clef Setup
 ++++++++++

-We'll quickly walk through setup steps below, but additional in-depth documentation on clef can be found in the source repository here https://github.com/ethereum/go-ethereum/tree/master/cmd/clef
+We'll quickly walk through setup steps below, but additional in-depth documentation on Clef can be found in the `source repository <https://github.com/ethereum/go-ethereum/tree/master/cmd/clef>`_.

 Clef is typically installed alongside geth.
-If you already have geth installed on your system you may already have clef installed.
+If you already have geth installed on your system you may already have Clef installed.
 To check for an existing installation run:

 .. code:: bash